franticspider/TryingTravis/README.md

 Next you'll need to clone the project locally so you can add files easily. *This isn't mentioned in the tutorial*

-Now you can create the `main.cpp` and `.travis.yml` files as instructed
+Now you can create the `main.cpp` and `.travis.yml` files as instructed.